carsonSgit/TradeMind/README.md

 Our tool will be trained based on date, open price, highest price, lowest price, closing price, volume and name of companies that make up the S&P 500 index.

-We are going to use a non linear model such as gradiant boosting regression to analyze the stock prices collected over time.
+We are going to use a non linear model such as time series analysis to analyze the stock prices collected over time.

 ### Success Criteria